 An incomplete grade (the grade of I) cannot be given in a course that is graded R, nor can the grade of R be given in a course that is graded I. To receive credit for a course in which the student earned an I, the student must complete the course requirements.
 Enrolling again in the course in which an I was earned cannot change a grade of I. At the discretion of the instructor, a final grade can be assigned through a change of grade form.

 Three-hour thesis courses and three- and six-hour dissertation courses are graded R/F/W only.
 The grade of P (required for degree completion for students enrolled in thesis or dissertation programs) can be earned only in six-hour thesis or nine-hour dissertation courses.
 In the course listings below, R-graded courses are designated either "Graded P/F/R" or "Graded R." Occasionally, the valid grades for a course change.
-Students should consult the appropriate Graduate Advisor or instructor for valid grade information for particular courses.
-(See also the sections titled "R" Grade, Credit for Research, Internship, Thesis or Dissertation Courses and Incomplete Grade in this catalog.)
+Students should consult the appropriate graduate advisor or instructor for valid grade information for particular courses.

 B.S. to Ph.D.
 Track

-In addition to the requirements listed below for the Ph.D. degree, a B.S.-Ph.D.
+In addition to the requirements listed above for the Ph.D. degree, a B.S.-Ph.D.
 Track student will be required to enroll in at least three hours of research each semester during the student's first two years, receiving a pass/fail grade (no R grade) in these hours.
 A B.S.-Ph.D. student must have a faculty research (dissertation) advisor prior to the start of the student's second full semester.
-A B.S.-Ph.D. student must take the Ph.D. diagnostic examination prior to the start of the student's fourth full semester.
+A B.S. to Ph.D. student must take the Ph.D.
+Qualifying Examination before the start of his/her second long semester.